 Ocean Scan can be accessed via web portal, mobile application and API.

-The web portal is designed to access and download data and create campaigns.
-In the future users will also be able to edit and upload observations directly on the web portal.
+- The web portal is designed to access, upload and download data and create campaigns.

-The mobile application is designed and used to collect and upload observations in real time.
-The mobile application will be available soon.
+- The mobile application is designed to collect and upload data in real time.

 What type of data can I find in Ocean Scan?